 - Do your homework.
 Make sure you understand the different rates and fees, as well as closing costs and repayment requirements.
-Come prepared with these questions to ask a loan officer about a HELOC.
+Come prepared with questions to ask a loan officer about a HELOC.

 - Apply.
 Lenders will look at your credit history, income and more to determine your ability to repay.
 Also, you’ll typically need to own at least 20 percent of your home before you can qualify.

 Learn more about the benefits of a HELOC and how it can help you consolidate debt.